Generic Name: Gemfibrozil

 Adjunct to dietary therapy to reduce the risk of developing CHD in patients with type IIb hyperlipoproteinemia without clinical evidence of CHD (primary prevention) who have an inadequate response to dietary management, weight loss, exercise, and drugs known to reduce LDL-cholesterol and increase HDL-cholesterol (e.g., bile acid sequestrants, niacin) and who have low HDL-cholesterol concentrations in addition to elevated LDL-cholesterol and triglycerides.1 67 68 104 105 110 127

-Because of potential toxicity, including malignancy, gallbladder disease, abdominal pain leading to appendectomy and other abdominal surgeries, and an increased incidence of noncardiovascular and all-cause mortality associated with the chemically and pharmacologically similar drug, clofibrate (no longer commercially available in the US), the potential benefit of gemfibrozil in treating patients with type IIa hyperlipoproteinemia and elevations of LDL-cholesterol only is unlikely to outweigh the risks of such therapy.1
+Potential benefit unlikely to outweigh potential risks in patients with type IIa hyperlipoproteinemia and elevations of LDL-cholesterol only (because of toxicity, including malignancy, gallbladder disease, abdominal pain leading to appendectomy and other abdominal surgeries, and increased incidence of noncardiovascular and all-cause mortality, associated with the chemically and pharmacologically similar drug clofibrate [no longer commercially available in US]).1

 Manufacturer states that gemfibrozil is not indicated for use in the management of patients with low HDL-cholesterol as their only lipid abnormality (isolated low HDL-cholesterol).1

 Reduction of recurrent coronary events†, including death from coronary causes, MI, and stroke in men with clinical evidence of CHD who have low HDL-cholesterol and moderately elevated LDL-cholesterol concentrations.137